Captain-Levi-007/CTF_Writeups/Root-Me/CC_level4.md

 The validation flag should have this format : IP:PORT The uncompressed memory dump md5 hash is e3a902d4d44e0f7bd9cb29865e0a15de***

-- Download the attackment and unzip it .
+- Download the attachment and unzip it.
 ```
 tar xjf ch2.tbz2
 ```
-- In level 3 we find that the malware trying to exfiltreate data. in this taks we have to find the internal ip the malware targetting.
+- In level 3, we find that the malware is trying to exfiltrate data.
+In this task, we have to find the internal IP address that the malware is targeting.

-- To solve this lab we are going to use a framework called volatility . which is used to analyse volatile memory.
+- To solve this lab, we are going to use a framework called Volatility, which is used to analyse volatile memory.
 - We are going to use a plugin called **netscan**.
-- **netscan** reconstructs network connections directly form RAM.
+- **netscan** reconstructs network connections directly from RAM.

 ```
 vol -f ch2.dmp windows.netscan                                                     py_venv